databrickslabs/ucx/docs/content/docs/process/table_migration.md

 | `VIEW`                | Views                                                                                                  | Recreate [views](https://docs.databricks.com/en/sql/language-manual/sql-ref-syntax-ddl-create-view.html) using their definitions after repointing their dependencies to UC objects.
 The migration process supports views depending on other views.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                     |

 The workflows may be executed multiple times.
 Each step is designed as a standalone operation that migrates all in-scope tables.

 After migration, each object is marked with an `upgraded_to` property containing the UC identifier to which the object is migrated.
 This property signals that the object is out-of-scope for other migration operations and that the view dependency exists within UC.

-The created UC objects are marked with an `upgraded_from` property containing the Hive metastore identifier from which the object was migrated.
+All created UC objects are marked with an `upgraded_from` property containing the Hive metastore identifier from which the object was migrated.

 Finally, the table migration workflows also migrate Hive metastore permissions to Unity Catalog.

-Considerations:
+## Considerations

+General considerations are as follows:
 - You may want to run the workflows multiple times to migrate tables in phases.
 - If your Delta tables in DBFS root have a large number of files, consider:
   - Setting higher `Min` and `Max workers for auto-scale` when being asked during the UCX installation.
 More cores in the cluster means more concurrency for calling cloud storage API to copy files when deep cloning the Delta tables.